In Syria, Mohammed Sharabah started writing poems to try and make sense of the turmoil unfolding around him.

 He has no plans to say goodbye, this year or any other.

-He hopes 2018 gives him a chance to work more in the beautiful garden he tends in Kensington, and care for his growing menagerie of animals.
+He hopes 2018 gives him a chance to work more in the beautiful garden he tends, and care for his growing menagerie of animals.

-He speaks almost as proudly of the 65 different kinds of green plant he has in his garden as he does about his almost 55 pigeons, which share his yard with rabbits and chickens.
+He speaks almost as proudly of the 65 different kinds of green plant he has in his garden, which share his yard with rabbits and chickens.

 And he hopes to keep improving his English.
 Writing poetry, and performing readings of it, will be a key to this.